A Peek Inside The Exclusive Oceanside Community St. Malo

 True to San Diego style, the wealthy residents blend into the community and don't have a need to draw attention to themselves.
 In the early days, folks from Hollywood and wealthy families from Los Angeles would use St. Malo as a beach escape.
 With the train tracks steps from the community, it was an easy enough jaunt from the Los Angeles area.

 Around two thirds of the 80 homes in Saint Malo have been owned by the same family for over 40 years, many by historically prominent families.
 Prominent families such as the Sepulveda, Chandler, and Doheny families are on the list.
 Other notable guests of St. Malo included Harpo Marx and Al Capone.
 St. Malo was the 'it' place in the 1930's-1950's with all that you'd expect of old-money soirees and celebrations.

 As late as 1984, Prince Phillip and Princess Anne stayed at St. Malo while enjoying the 1984 Los Angeles Olympic equestrian events held at Fairbanks Ranch in San Diego.

 Over the years, the properties would be resold to known relatives and friends in order to keep the tight-knit community whole and private.
 Even the beach below the property remains private.

 The historical significance of the homes remains intact as all of the homes have kept true to the original French Normandy architecture.

 Should you go, we ask that you respect this private property.
 You can not enter the property.
-“Little John” who runs the guard hut on the outside of the gate will make sure of that.
-He knows all the residents and won’t allow anyone else inside the gates, without reason.
-He’s worked at St. Malo for 23 years.
+"Little John" who runs the guard hut on the outside of the gate will make sure of that.
+He knows hall the residents and won't allow anyone else in without reason.
+He's worked at St. Malo for 23 years.

 St. Malo has been a well-guarded secret.
 It is easy to see why the families haven't wanted to spoil the appeal, privacy, and traditions they've enjoyed.
 But for a sneak peek, enjoy the photos below.